Curity token handler deployment patterns

 Some companies prefer Serverless technology for APIs, due to the reduced infratructure management.
 Since the OAuth Agent is just a utility stateless API, with no need for back end storage, a lambda implementation is a good fit.
 Meanwhile the OAuth Proxy can run as a plugin within the Cloud API Gateway.
 Deployment steps are now slightly different:

-• Configure and deploy a lambda based OAuth Agent API that points to your Identity Server
+• Configure and deploy a lambda based OAuth Agent API that points to your authorization server

 • Configure and deploy a lambda based OAuth Proxy to run within the cloud API Gateway